 If Bob is installed by the administrator of your system, it is safe to consider it uses the default python interpreter.
 In this case, the above 2 command lines should work as expected.

 You should now be able to execute ./bin/version.py:

 $ ./bin/version.py The installed version of bob is 1.1.1 bob is installed at: /usr/lib/python2.7/dist-packages bob depends on the following Python packages: * nose: 1.1.2 (/usr/lib/python2.7/dist-packages) * scipy: 0.10.1 (/usr/lib/python2.7/dist-packages) * sqlalchemy: 0.7.8 (/usr/lib/python2.7/dist-packages) * matplotlib: 1.1.1 (/usr/lib/pymodules/python2.7) * numpy: 1.6.2 (/usr/lib/python2.7/dist-packages)

 Everything is now setup for you to continue the development of this package.
 Modify all required files to setup your own package name, description and dependencies.
 Start adding files to your library (or libraries) and, if you wish, make this package available in a place with public access to make your research public.
 We recommend using Github.
 Optionally, drop-us a message talking about the availability of this package so we can add it to the growing list of available software.

-To do that, alter the section external in buildout.cfg and replace or add directories (one per line) in which buildout will search for Bob python eggs (compiled and distributed with Bob builds).
-Bob Python Eggs are located inside the lib directory at the build or installation prefixes.
-Here are some examples:
+To do that, alter or add the entry prefixes at the [buildout] section of buildout.cfg and replace or add directories (one per line) in which buildout will search for Bob python eggs (compiled and distributed with Bob builds).
+Here is an example: